Smokers & Surgery – The Impact of Smoking

 6. It Might Lead to Lack of Exercise

-Your surgeons will advise you to stay fit and healthy post-surgery to maintain the results of lipo, tummy tuck, mummy makeover etc. Smoking can damage your lungs, lead to cardiovascular problems which prevent you from exercising.
+Your surgeon will advise you to stay fit and healthy post-surgery.
+Smoking can damage your lungs and lead to cardiovascular problems which prevent you from exercising.
 This can lead to unhealthy weight changes which are not recommended post-surgery.

 If you are smoking, the breast implants can bottom out prematurely because your skin lacks strength.
-If you have undergone face fat transfer, the chances of fat survival will be greatly minimized.
-Smoking also leads to premature skin ageing and weakens it over time.
-It badly influences the results of a facelift and mummy makeover surgeries.
-None of us wants to spend a ton of money, only to see it wasted.
+If you have undergone face fat transfer, the chances of fat survival will become lower.
+Smoking also leads to premature skin ageing.

 Dr Turner’s 8 Top Tips for Smokers to quit or cut down when having Plastic Surgery